elmahio/documentation/docs/logging-to-elmah-io-from-nlog.md

 </system.webServer>
 ```

 For ASP.NET Core you can install the `NLog.Web.AspNetCore` NuGet package.
-When installed, the elmah.io NLog target automatically picks up the HTTP context and fill in all possible fields on messages sent to elmah.io.
+When installed, the elmah.io NLog target automatically picks up the HTTP context and fills in all possible fields on messages sent to elmah.io.

 ## Troubleshooting